guillermo-arce/stock_market_webapp/README.txt

 HOW-TO:

-In order to access the web application, there are two options:
+In order to access the web application, you can do the following:

-- Accesing http://156.35.163.139:7000 from inside UniOvi network.

 - Deploy the web application locally.
 For that purpose, it is just needed to execute the following command from the current directory (as well as having "docker" and "docker-compose" installed):